 Our deepest gratitude goes out to the incredible women of the Sierra Nevada de Santa Marta for their unwavering dedication to preserving the unique biodiversity of this region.
 Their tireless efforts to promote gender equality and local environmental responsibility are truly inspiring.

+Click here to read about the Santa Marta Women for Conservation Chapter’s other inspiring initiatives such as their women’s culinary microbusiness training, forest ranger and nature guide training, and conference against gender-based violence.
 We’re proud to stand with these empowered women who are not only eco-conscious entrepreneurs but also passionate environmental catalysts.

 Today and everyday, we celebrate empowered women, entrepreneurs, and guardians of wildlife!